tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   absence of an attack (see {{?BBFGKZ16=DOI.10.1109/SP.2016.37}}; Definitions 8 and 9).

 Forward secret with respect to long-term keys:
 : If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE modes) is compromised after the handshake is complete, this does not compromise the security of the session key (see {{?DOW92=DOI.10.1007/BF00124891}}), as long as the session key itself (and all material that could be used to recreate the session key) has been erased.
-In particular, private keys related to key shares, shared secrets, and keys derived in the TLS Key Schedule other than `binder_key`, `resumption_secret`, and PSKs derived from the `resumption_secret` also need to be erased.
+In particular, private keys corresponding to key shares, shared secrets, and keys derived in the TLS Key Schedule other than `binder_key`, `resumption_secret`, and PSKs derived from the `resumption_secret` also need to be erased.
 The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.
 Failing to erase keys or secrets intended to be ephemeral or connection-specific in effect creates additional long-term keys that must be protected.
-Compromise of those long-term keys (even after the handshake is complete) can result in loss of secrecy of the connection's traffic.
+Compromise of those long-term keys (even after the handshake is complete) can result in loss of protection for the connection's traffic.

 Key Compromise Impersonation (KCI) resistance:
 : In a mutually authenticated connection with certificates, compromising the long-term